No results found matching your search criteria. Showing all properties instead.

 Restaurants and Food

 The Honey Pot.
 A bit of a Penzance institution!
-Open for breakfast/brunch and lunch with great vege options.
-Good coffee and cake.
-Opens for brunch on Sunday at 10am.
+Open for breakfast, brunch and lunch with great vege/vegan options.
+Good coffee and cake..
 Very popular with the locals.
+Changed opening times this season and you may have to book.
+Check Facebook for up to date info.

 The Jubilee Pool cafe.
-Part of the outdoor swimming pool the cafe has an excellent chef and does surprisingly good food.
+Part of the outdoor swimming pool the cafe is open at 10am for a healthy breakfast.
+Then open all day for coffee, lunch and snacks.

 The Cornish Hen.
 Nice little cafe and deli that does good coffee (Closed Sundays).